If you have any pain in the shoulder, neck, or elbow joint (e.g., tennis elbow), you might be dealing with rotator cuff tendonitis.

-The movement of lateral raise is abduction of the shoulder joint (glenohumeral joint).
+The lateral raise movement is the abduction of the shoulder joint (glenohumeral joint).
 For clients with rotator cuff injuries, this is often a weak movement.
 I want to improve the strength in the abduction of the shoulder joint from 0 degrees to 85 degrees of abduction.

 Lateral Raises Technique

-Tip – Rotator Cuff Exercise Modification for the Lateral Raise Exercise
+CLICK HERE for Rotator Cuff Exercise Modification for the Lateral Raise Exercise

 I go through this and much more in the Effective Rotator Cuff Exercise Program.